 You will be required to submit/present two (2) acceptable forms of identification several times during the onboarding process.
 In an effort to streamline these processes and avoid unnecessary delays, choose two (2) acceptable forms of identification and use these same two forms throughout the onboarding process.
 These Identification documents must have matching information on them.

-NOTE: In order to be deemed, "Acceptable", it is imperative that the identity source documents have matching information (for example, if you have had a name change recently, the documents must be updated) and they are not expired.
+NOTE: In order to be deemed, "Acceptable", it is imperative that the identity source documents have matching information (for example, if you have had a name change recently, the documents must be updated) and they cannot be expired.

 You will be notified via email once a determination has been made on your suitability for this position and the next steps in the employment process.

 Eligibility for employee benefits depends upon your type of appointment and your tour of duty.
 Refer to the Benefits Page found in the related links box for additional information.
-Refer to the due dates identified for each of the forms.
+Pay close attention to the due dates identified for each of the forms.

 Note: Beneficiary forms can only be accepted via hard copy and must be mailed to the appropriate office.
 Please follow the instructions found on each of the forms.
 Beneficiary forms are only necessary if you choose NOT TO follow the established Order of Precedence.